Guitar Songs: Release

 Billie Eilish debuted an unreleased song for the EP during a world tour in support of her second studio album.

-During the Manchester concert of the Happier Than Ever world tour, on June 7, 2022, Eilish performed "TV" live for the first time.
+During the Manchester concert of Happier Than Ever, The World Tour, on June 7, 2022, Eilish performed "TV" live for the first time.
 Finneas provided acoustic guitar instrumentation.
 This marked the first time since around 2017 that she gave a preview of an unreleased song.
 She was inspired to do it after seeing Harry Styles play "Boyfriends", another unreleased song, at the music festival Coachella.
 Explaining the decision, Eilish said in an NME cover story that she had "missed doing a song that no-one had heard yet" during concert tours from those years.
 The debut performance, she recalled, made her feel vulnerable, mainly because the song's subject matter was sensitive to her, but also because she considered the act of performing an unreleased song emotionally striking.

 By July, "TV" and "The 30th" were the only songs the two had made; they tried to entertain the idea of including them on her third album.
 Eilish had shelved her voice memos for the songs for several weeks, and upon stumbling across the recordings again, she wanted to share to her fans what their lyrics had to offer as soon as possible.
 Noting the immediacy of "TV" and "The 30th", she said: "These songs are really current for me, and they're songs that I want to have said right now."
 After talking to Finneas, she excluded them from the track list, despite announcing plans to start the corresponding recording sessions beforehand.
 She refused to wait until the release to make the songs officially available to the public.